hercules-ci/legacy-old-hercules/README.md

 Hercules uses the same DB schema as [Hydra](http://www.nixos.org/hydra/), but a new Haskell backend with a RESTful API and Elm as new frontend.

-The goal of 1.0 milestone is to run Hercules as a CI for Github Pull Request.
+The goal of the 1.0 milestone is to run Hercules as a CI for Github Pull Requests.

 ## Background